zkpassport/zkpassport-sdk/README.md

   .out('nationality', ['Sweden', 'Denmark'])
   .done()

-// Generate a url with the url and let your user scan it
+// Generate a QR Code with the url and let your user scan it
-// or transform it into a button if the user is on mobile
+// or transform it into a button if the user is on their phone

-onQRCodeScanned(() => {
+onRequestReceived(() => {
-  // The user scanned the QR code or clicked the button
+  // The user scanned the QR code or clicked the link to the request
   // Essentially, this means the request popup is now opened
   // on the user phone
-  console.log('QR code scanned')
+  console.log('Request received')
 })

 onGeneratingProof(() => {